This Bookkeeping Job Description form is an outline of a standard accounting employment illustration.

 • Planning skills such as budgeting/scheduling to prepare yearly financial budget; time management to assure bills are paid on time, warehouse orders are processed and delivered, and to make bank deposits

-• Software/word processing skills to write queries, maintain records on spreadsheets, and word processing for relating information to fixed asset managers
+• QuickBooks accounting software/word processing skills to write queries, maintain records on spreadsheets, and word processing for relating information to fixed asset managers

 • Equipment used includes computer, calculator, copier, adding machine, printer, paper burster and other standard office machines